marcusoftnet/marcusoftnet.github.io/_posts/2006-11-07-grimethorpe-performance-in-full.md

 blogger_orig_url: http://www.marcusoft.net/2006/11/grimethorpe-performance-in-full.html
 ---

 For the first time BBC has included a complete listening of a winning performance on the show Listen to the band...

 It's Grimethorpe playing the Les Francs Juges by Berlioz in arrangement of Frank Wright.

-Great stuff and i always enjoy hearing the cheering at the end of a great performance.
+Great stuff and I always enjoy hearing the cheering at the end of a great performance.
 [Listen for your self](http://www.bbc.co.uk/radio/aod/networks/radio2/aod.shtml?radio2/listenband)